Errol D. Toulon Jr.: Early life and education

+Career

 New York City Department of Corrections

 Toulon spent 22 years as a uniformed Member of Service with the New York City Department of Correction at Riker’s Island, where he served as a supervisor and instructor at the Correction Academy, the Firearms and Tactics Unit, Emergency Service Unit and Office of Compliance Consultants.

 In July 2014, Toulon was named Deputy Commissioner of Operations for the New York City Department of Corrections.
 As Deputy Commissioner of Operations, he oversaw 10,000 employees (uniformed and civilian) and an operating budget of $1.8 billion.
 He acted as senior advisor to the commissioner on all aspects of operations and system improvements and directly supervised the department's Correction Academy, the Correction Intelligence Bureau, the Operations Security Intelligence Unit, the Fusion Center, the Office of Emergency Management, the Fire & Safety Unit, the Policies and Procedures Unit, the Nutritional Services Unit, the Environmental Health Unit, the Financial and Engineering Auditing Unit, PREA, and the Office of Policy Compliance.
 His main objective was focusing on improving management and strategy.

-Chaplaincy program

-In April 2018, Toulon started a new chaplaincy program to assist in times of need for the Suffolk County Sheriff’s Office Staff.
-The 10 Chaplains, from various religious faiths were sworn in at the Yaphank Correctional Facility.

-According to the Suffolk County Sheriff's Office, the purpose of the Sheriff’s Chaplaincy Program is to provide interfaith emotional and spiritual counsel to Sheriff’s Office employees and their families during times of need and heightened stress.

-The Volunteer Chaplains Program assists the Members of the Suffolk County Sheriff’s Office by providing the following services: